Ataxia

 Investigations

-If ataxia does not resolve in the expected time course or another cause is suspected, consider:
+If ataxia does not resolve within 72 hours, worsens any time after onset or another cause is suspected, consider:

 Imaging